 America’s Historic Places by Richard L. Scheffel, Kenneth Chaya, Paula Pines and Gayla Visalli

 This book lists the vast amount of historic locations in the U.S. It shows great pictures and has detailed descriptions of National Parks, historic districts in towns, buildings, and significant places such as Wounded Knee Battlefield.
-The book lets you explore the history of the U.S. and helps you understand from where this country came and on what it is was built.
+The book lets you explore the history of the U.S. and helps you understand from where this country came and what it is was built.

 Houston, Texas: A Photographic Portrait, by Jim Olive

 This book is for anyone that loves to learn about a new place through photographs.
 It is an excellent book about Houston with great pictures to enjoy and learn the city through a visual presentation.

 The Book of Texas Bays, by Jim Blackburn

 A tribute to the Texas Coast describing the environmental challenges and beauty of the bays and estuaries.

 United States, by Charles F. Gritzner

 For a complete history of the United States, this is an excellent book providing detailed information about the history of the country, customs, and travel destinations.
 If this is the first time in the U.S., this is definitely a great resource.